christyjohn/SpringBoot_Hibernate_Udemy/README.md

 I may in future add some of my own code or unit testing to the same in future.
 I will update the changes here as and when it happens.

+The wiki or rather notes gathered are at https://github.com/christyjohn/SpringBoot_Hibernate_Udemy/wiki/Notes

 #### Changes added

 * Changed property files from application.properties to application.yaml